Remote Work Policy

 Purpose

-This sets forth the requirements and expectations of Williams College for employees who are granted approval for an alternative work arrangement as well as the supervisors, department heads and other managers who lead teams with hybrid and primarily remote employees.
-It also establishes a process for the development, review, approval and monitoring of these arrangements that is intended to be applied consistently and ensure that hybrid and primarily remote work arrangements are mutually beneficial to all involved.
+This policy sets forth the requirements and expectations of Williams College for employees who are granted approval for an alternative work arrangement, as well as the supervisors, department heads, and other managers who lead teams with hybrid and primarily remote employees.
+It also establishes a process for the development, review, approval, and monitoring of these arrangements that are intended to be applied consistently and ensure that hybrid and primarily remote work arrangements are mutually beneficial to all involved.

 Scope